spiffe/tornjak/docs/config-tornjak-server.md

 }
 ```

-We have two connection types that can be opened by the server simultaneously: HTTP and HTTPS.
-HTTP is always enabled, and requires a port configuration.
-The HTTPS connection is optional, but recommended for production use case.
-When HTTPS is enabled, the HTTP connection will redirect to the HTTPS URL.
+We have two connection types that are opened by the server simultaneously: HTTP and HTTPS.
+HTTP is always operational.
+The optional HTTPS connection is recommended for production use case.
+When HTTPS is configured, the HTTP connection will redirect to the HTTPS (port and service).

-Under the HTTPS block, the fields `port`, `cert`, and `key` are required and enable TLS connection.
-To enable mTLS, you must additionally include the `client_ca` field.
+Under the HTTPS block, the fields `port`, `cert`, and `key` are required to enable TLS connection.
+To enable the mutual TLS (mTLS), you must additionally include the `client_ca` field, so the verification can be done bi-directionally.

 For examples on enabling TLS and mTLS connections, please see [our TLS and mTLS documentation](../sample-keys/README.md).